Regulations

 • The risks and opportunities from impact and financial materiality related to your company’s value chain workers over the short-, medium-, and long-term

-ESRS S2 aims at developing an understanding of the material impacts, risks and opportunities with regard to workers that are connected with a company’s operations and value chain, for example, through products or services or business relationships.
+ESRS S2 aims at developing an understanding of the material impacts, risks, and opportunities with regard to workers that are connected with a company’s operations and value chain, for example, through products or services or business relationships.

 ESRS S3: Affected Communities

-Sub-topics S3
+Sub-topics incl.
+Sub-sub-topics of ESRS S3

-Objectives of S3
+Objectives of ESRS S3

 The objectives of ESRS S3 are to understand: